-Despite the three bleaching events in the past six years and a catastrophic fourth unfolding right now, the Morrison government is still playing political games instead of cutting emissions to save the reef.
+Despite the three bleaching events in the past six years and a catastrophic fourth unfolding right now, the Australian Federal Government is still playing political games instead of cutting emissions to save the reef.

 Sign the Petition

-We call on Prime Minister Scott Morrison and the Australian Government to protect our Reef from climate change by replacing all coal-burning power stations with clean and safe renewable energy by 2030 and committing to net-zero by 2035.
+We call on the Australian Federal Government to protect the Great Barrier Reef from the impacts of climate change by replacing all coal-burning power stations with clean and safe renewable energy by 2030 and committing to net-zero by 2035.

 0 signatures.
 Help us get to 25000!